siship/git-tutorial-asr-school-2021/README.md

 - What if other person wants to contribute with your project
   - Fork and create pull request

-- This command lists all the files that have to be committed.
+- Command to list all the files that have to be committed
   - ```git status```
-- This command lists all the local branches in the current repository.
+- Command to lists all the local branches in the current repository
   - ```git branch```
-- This command creates a new branch.
+- Command to create a new branch
-  - ```git branch [branch name]  ```
+  - ```git branch [branch name]```
-- The git add command adds a change in the working directory
+- Command to add a change in the working directory
   - ```git add (file names)``` Or ```git add .```
-- This command records or snapshots the file permanently in the version history
+- Command that record or snapshot a file permanently in the version history
   - ```git commit -m "(committed message)"```
-- This command sends the committed changes of master branch to your remote repository.
+- Command to send the committed changes of master branch to my remote repository
   - ```git push -u origin master ```
-- This command shows the differences between the two branches mentioned
+- Command to show the differences between two branches mentioned
   - ```git diff [first branch] [second branch]```

-- This command fetches and merges changes on the remote server to your working directory.
+- Command to fetch and merge changes on the remote server to my working directory
   - ```git pull [Repository Link] ```

 For creating a new branch